MicrosoftDocs/power-automate-docs/articles/web-api.md

 ```

 > [!NOTE]
-> You cannot delete a cloud flow that's turned on.
-You must first turn off the flow (see **Updating a cloud flow** previously) or else you will see the error: `Cannot delete an active workflow definition.`
+> You can't delete a cloud flow that's turned on.
+You must first turn off the flow or else you'll see this error: `Cannot delete an active workflow definition.` To learn more, go to [Update a cloud flow](#update-a-cloud-flow) in this article.

 ## Get all users with whom a cloud flow is shared